 12% Rate of Return

-Ramsey advises that if you put your retirement savings into stock mutual funds, you can earn 12% rate of return a year.
+Ramsey advises that if you put your retirement savings into growth stock mutual funds, you can earn 12% rate of return a year.

 According to Morningstar there are 704 total U.S. large-cap growth mutual funds (growth is his most preferred asset allocation) available today.